wazuh/wazuh-dashboard-plugins/docker/integrations/README.md

 It is possible to change the log level for troubleshooting in case that it fails.

 After this configuration, the integration is completed.
 To verify that it's working, enter Kibana from http://localhost:5602, and navigate to `Discover`.
 If no log is shown, it is possible that a new data view is needed.
 To configure it, click on the button on the top-left margin, under the navigation bar, click on `Create a data view`, write `wazuh-alerts-4.x` as name, and in the `Index pattern` field write `wazuh-alerts-4.x*`.
 Select `timestamp` as the Timestamp field.
 It is important to select `timestamp` and not `@timestamp`.
 Then click on `Save data view to Kibana`.
+If it is not already created, the data view will be automatically generated after importing a dashboard.

 ### Elastic from indexer
 To integrate Elastic from the Wazuh Indexer, we will also use logstash.